hknutzen/Netspoc-API/README.md

 - user: Object set in Netspoc syntax.
 - rules: Array of JSON objects defining rules:
   - action: One of "permit" or "deny".
-  - src: Object set with 'user' in Netspoc syntax.
+  - src: String with object set with 'user' in Netspoc syntax.
   - dst: Like 'src'.
 One of 'src' and 'dst' must reference 'user'.
-  - prt: List of protocols where protocol is simple protocol or reference to either protocol or protocolgroup.
+  - prt: String with comma separated list of protocols where protocol is simple protocol or reference to either protocol or protocolgroup.

 #### delete_service